 Although it’s very tempting, don’t delete negative reviews.
 The customer who left it will feel like their opinions are either being silenced or ignored.
 They may take their comments and negative reviews somewhere else online where you have no control over them.
 Only in situations where there is serious trolling or inappropriate behavior should you consider hitting the delete button.
 Keep the conversation in a place where you can manage it.

-There are three things that you should strive to do in your response:
+There are four things that you should strive to do in your response:

 - Be prompt – Respond as soon as you can to keep the situation from escalating.
 Do your best to not let 24 hours pass from the time the review is posted until you have reached out to the customer.